oxidizing/sihl/CONTRIBUTING.md

 6. Set the version as annotated git tag (`git tag -a 0.3.0`)
 7. Push the annotated tag (`git push origin 0.3.0`)
 8. Create a release on Github by going to the tag list and clicking `Create release`
-9. Create the PR to the opam repository (`opam publish`)
-10. Generate and publish the documentation (`make release-doc`)
-11. Fill in the changes of this release by copying the section of `CHANGES.md`
+9. Fill in the changes of this release by copying the section of `CHANGES.md`
+10. Create the PR to the opam repository (`opam publish`)

 ## Running tests